divyadharshini247/divyadharshini247/README.md

 I'm enthusiastic about contributing to open source communities and collaborating on meaningful projects.

 **Areas of Interest:**
-- 🌐 Web Development (HTML/CSS/JS, Node.js)
+- 🌐 Freelancing
-- 🤖 AI/ML tools and libraries
+- 🌐 Web Development (HTML/CSS/JS)
-- 🎨 UI/UX design systems and component libraries
+- 🤖 AI tools
-- 📱 Mobile-first responsive applications
+- 🎨 UI/UX design systems

 📩 **Reach out if you'd like to collaborate!**